-Real world problems are inherently engaging since they tend to be meaningful and applicable to students' lives, either directly or indirectly (e.g. through the media).
+Real world problems are inherently engaging since they tend to be meaningful and applicable to students' lives, either directly or indirectly (e.g. through the media or social networks).
 If you're not sure where to begin, the tips below can get you started.
-These tips were compiled from small group discussions among workshop participants at the 2013 workshops: Engineering, Sustainability, and the Geosciences and Teaching Environmental Justice: Interdisciplinary Approaches.
+These tips were compiled from small group discussions among workshop participants at multiple InTeGrate workshops.

 - Introduce students to your research - make it personal.
 It inspires students.

 - Task students with bringing examples of real-world experiences and problems to the class.

 - Bring experience into the classroom through guest speakers, engaging students in case studies, or field work

 - Engage students in community work, such as service learning.
 Learn more about service learning.

 - Bring in ethics (e.g. Hurricane Sandy preparedness and subsequent lawsuits): this makes connections between disciplines and is centered around current events.
 Ethics also broaches topics related to responsibilities: What are your responsibilities as a citizen, property owner, or professional?

 - Develop empathy for others' life experience and point of view.
 Some strategies for building this perspective include sensory mapping, real or cyber ethnography, service or community based learning, literature and media assignments, role-playing and games that look at contrasting narrative, arc of story, point of view, and evolution through time.
 Reflection is an important tool and can provide a gradeable product in the form of a journal, paper, or exam/assignment question.

 - Remember to maintain hope and agency in the face of long-lasting complex challenges related to sustainability.
 Studying success stories, people who have made a difference, and actions that give hope can be effective.
 There is a tension between maintaining hope, and understanding the full extent of how complex and deeply entrenched the problems are.